Rew321/Rew321/README.md

 Rew321 is a fullstack Developer majorly on python language.
 Although am not a sophisticated python developer;am try my best to learn more from the Language learning is a continuous process, it only stops when you exist the planet.

 What am currently keen and yarning to:
 Collaborating with python professionals and learning more from them.
+Developing systems and application to solve the daily problems facing the country.
+Let's utilize the power of Technology .